beta/blog/source/about.md

 - - -

-MEng in Software Engineering in BUPT.
+BEng in Software Engineering in BUPT.
 Currently a software developer in Ericsson writing C++ code that runs on radio devices all over the world.
 I also play with Java (Android apps), Dart and Python.

  - GitHub: [@beta](https://github.com/beta)